meegpipe/meegpipe/tutorials/batman/README.md

 ## Objectives/Roadmap

-1. [Retrieve the relevant raw data files][getting_raw] from our centralized data warehouse.
+1. [Retrieve the relevant raw data files][getting_raw].
+This step is only relevant for those of you that are following this tutorial at _somerengrid_.

 2. [Split the large (20-30 Gb) files][splitting] that were obtained for each subject into smaller, more manageable, files.
 Note that this step is not